s-ankur/human-activity-dih18/README.md

 We use 3 different types of models cnn2d cnn3d and lstm to classify human activites.
 Till now 2 different datasets are used.
 UCF101 and SDHA2010

-The project depends on keras, sklearn, opencv, tqdm and their respective dependencies
+The project depends on keras, sklearn, opencv, tqdm, requests and their respective dependencies

 To train, do the following
  1. Edit the config[3d].py file to set the desired hyperparameters and select the `DATASET` as `ucf101` or `sdha2010`.